wollmanlab/pyScope/Processing/README.md

 # Processing Module

 The Processing module provides image processing, stitching, registration, and segmentation functionality for pyScope.
 It supports both automated processing pipelines and interactive tools for manual curation.
+The module includes an autonomous `Processing` class that operates independently with continuous monitoring for automated experiment execution.

 ## Overview